Thank you AJ Madison and Bluestar for sponsoring this post! Learn more about customizing your dream Bluestar RNB Series range through AJ Madison.

 - Turn off heat and, if using frozen peas stir them in now along with coconut milk and lemon zest.
 Taste for salt and pepper and season accordingly.

-- Serve immediately with an optional drizzle of olive oil at plating.
+- Serve immediately with an optional drizzle of olive oil over the plated dish.

 Read more about my sponsored and affiliate policy here.